cosc2336-ds-alg/assg08/README.md

 and the constructors for your `LList` class.

-Once you are satisfied with your code, commit your changes and push them to the `feedback` branch of your GitHub repository.
+Once you are satisfied with your code, commit your changes and push them to the `Feedback` pull request of your GitHub repository.

 ## Task 2: Implement `LList` `getFront()` and `getBack()` API accessors